-Watching YouTube videos means I end up creating a wish list of products as long as my arm, and a BeautyBlender appears quite high on that list.
+Watching YouTube videos means I end up creating a wish list of products as long as my arm, and a BeautyBlender sponge appears quite high on that list.
 However I just can’t bring myself to fork out £15 for something that is essentially a glorified sponge.
-Good old eBay found me this seller, selling a Beauty Blender Dupe for 99p and free delivery all the way from China.
+Good old eBay found me this seller, selling a Beauty Blender Dupe for 99p and free delivery from a UK seller.
 Sold.
 I told myself that this would be a good way of finding out if I liked the whole Beauty Blender concept before splashing out on an official one as I hadn’t tried a beauty sponge before.

 Cheap skate maybe, but I have fallen for hype many times and been left disappointed so purchasing this Beauty Blender Dupe was the best way in my opinion.
-Although I followed the same ethos with eyelash curlers, thinking that Shu Uemura eyelash curlers can’t possibly be any better than these Cosmopolitan ones?
-I bought the cheaper version and was less than impressed so bought the Shu Uemura curlers and they’re better but maybe not worth the massive price increase?
+Although I followed the same ethos with eyelash curlers, thinking that Shu Uemura eyelash curlers can’t possibly be any better than Cosmopolitan ones?
+I bought the cheaper version and was less than impressed so bought the Shu Uemura curlers and they’re better but maybe not worth their super high price point.
+In my opinion surely lash curlers are lash curlers?
+I’m not convinced.

 BeautyBlenders are high density sponges that can be used to apply foundation or concealers.
 Although there are now sponges that have been created for the application of powders, blush, bronzer and even body ones for the application of tanning products.
 When using a sponge, there are no lines or harsh edges due to the rounded shape which helps to prevent streaky uneven application.
 You use sponges both dry and wet, but it works better if its damp when applying cream products in my personal opinion.